 US activist and educator Daniel Hunter shares important tips for sustaining ourselves and our movements in the face of challenging times.
+This article was written in response to the election of President Donald Trump but has relevant lessons for other times and places.

 Many of our responses to Trump have us caught in a whirlwind that goes like this: Trump does awful thing, we spring into defense, emotional turmoil ensues, and repeat.
 It’s our own rinse-wash-repeat cycle.